101 Things to do in Queenstown, New Zealand

 The Routeburn Track is the closest of New Zealand’s 9 Great Walks to Queenstown.
 The best part about this means you don’t need a booking to explore the trail and can, in fact, visit for the day.
 The trail starts around a 1-hour drive from Queenstown just past Glenorchy.
 The hike is 30km long so hiking halfway and back is a great idea (or at least to the Falls Hut and back!)

 Check out our blog about hiking the Routeburn Track in just one day.

 90. Visit the Glenorchy Animal Farm

 The Glenorchy Animal Farm is an interactive farm.
 This means you can pet and feed some of the locals such as sheep, lambs, alpacas, horses and many more.

 91. Take a day trip to Wanaka

 Wanaka is said to be an up and coming Queenstown.
 For now, though, it’s still not quite as busy as Queenstown and some say it is more beautiful.
-Regardless, it’s well worth visiting for a day and exploring the lake’s edge and the cute little town centre.
+Regardless, it’s well worth visiting for a day and exploring the lake’s edge and the cute little town center.

 92. Visit the Glenorchy Mirror Lakes

-As you drive out of Glenorchy away from Queenstown (towards the start of the Routeburn) you will pass a few small lakes/wetlands on your left only 5 minutes from the centre of Glenorchy.
+As you drive out of Glenorchy away from Queenstown (towards the start of the Routeburn) you will pass a few small lakes/wetlands on your left only 5 minutes from the center of Glenorchy.
 On a calm day, these small lakes give the best reflections of the Humbolt mountain range.
 Pull-over and go for a walk exploring the area.